 Norm: Oh, I think it has tremendous potential.
 Most people certainly, most of the people I encounter outside of science, don't understand how little we know about the organisms that share this planet with us.

-Imagine, for example, that if we sent a space craft to Mars and found, for certain, living organisms there.
-You can imagine that almost immediately, lots more expeditions would be planned, enormous amount of resources would be placed into finding out about this life we have never seen before.
+Imagine, for example, that if we sent a spacecraft to Mars and found, for certain, living organisms there.
+You can imagine that almost immediately, lots more expeditions would be planned, an enormous amount of resources would be placed into finding out about this life we have never seen before.

 What most people don't realize is that you can go out in your own backyard and have exactly that kind of discovery.
 You can find things that are not known.

 Dr. Biology: Actually we have a researcher here, Bob Johnson, and he did just that.
 He works with ants.
 And he discovered a new species of ant in his backyard.

 Norm: Not at all surprising.
 Here in the U.S., for example, we suspect there are about 3,500 species of spiders, and about 300 of them are not yet described.

 Dr. Biology: OK, you have heard it here.
 Now it's time to go hunting for those spiders and not to squish them.
 And in case you would like to learn more about IISE, it's easy to find on the web.

 The address is species.asu.edu (no longer available).
 It's got a wonderful site with lots of cool pictures and a gallery that's growing.
 It's brand new, so there's not a ton of things there, but as time goes on I think it's going to have a lot of really good content, including educational content.

 Norm: Right.
 I think a very important function of the Institute's mission is to make people more aware of the need for learning more about our own planet.